Rose Guide To End-Times Prophecy

 Old Testament End-Times Prophecy Charts

 Jesus drew deeply on the Old Testament when he spoke about the end times.
 His listeners knew the Scriptures, especially the expectations and images associated with the end of the world.
-Jesus and Paul took for granted that their hearers knew the Old Testament.

 - Chart: What Kind of Kingdom Did the Old Testament Prophecy Predict?